gruppe-adler/grad_meh/README.md

 All exported files can be found in the `grad_meh` subdirectory of your Arma 3 installation directory.
 Each map has its own subdirectory, which structure is further explained [here](./docs/output_spec.md).

 ## Scripting API
-Gruppe Adler Map Exporter adds a script command, which is used by the UI.
+Gruppe Adler Map Exporter adds two script commands, which are used by the UI.
 If you want to, you could leverage that scripting command for your own purposes.

 ### `gradMehExportMap`
 |**Syntax**| |